 5. Interact with your stakeholders

-What we really loved to see is their organised webinar to go into detail about their first sustainability report.
-Eva Engelen, CSR manager at MUD jeans explains it future forward: “With our first sustainability report, ever, we will look at the past and the future.
+What we particularly liked was how they organised a webinar to go over their first sustainability report in depth.
+Eva Engelen, CSR manager for MUD Jeans, describes how it will work in the future: “With our first sustainability report, ever, we will look at the past and the future.
 As a circular denim brand and BCorp, we have a big impact, of that we are sure.
 However, being a scale-up we have not been able to precisely measure this impact, which we will do in the near future.
 Modern transparency is what we live by.
 In this light, we are extremely proud and excited to share with you how we strive to be more sustainable and circular.”
-Check out this webinar!
-Check out MUD jeans full sustainability report here.
+Check out this webinar and check out their full 2018 sustainability report.

 Questions about sustainability reporting and/or MUD jeans?
 Write them down in our comments below.
-Do you like this?
-Perhaps you like our previous article on Australian fashion brand Maggie Marilyn ditching plastic polybags.
-Do you see mistakes?
+Did you like this?
+Perhaps you will like our previous article ‘Fashion Brand Maggie Marilyn Beats Plastic Poly-bags‘ Do you see mistakes?
 Let us know!
 Do you want to stay informed?
 Sign up for our Newsletter or social via Facebook and Instagram.